sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>jomolhari-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Jomolhari a Bhutanese style font for Tibetan and Dzongkha
+Short desc    : Jomolhari a Bhutanese style font for Tibetan and Dzongkha
-Лицензия     : OFL
+License      : OFL
-Описание     : Jomolhari is an TrueType OpenType Bhutanese style font for Dzongkha and
+Descript     : Jomolhari is an TrueType OpenType Bhutanese style font for Dzongkha and
              : Tibetan text.
 It is based on Bhutanese manuscript examples, supports the
              : Unicode and the Chinese encoding for Tibetan.
              : The font supports the standard combinations used in most texts.